 If there’s one thing I’ve learned about the act of sex it’s that you need to get lost in it and not worry so much about crossing the finish line.
 Don’t worry, tiger — you’ll get there; But she might not.
 And while that sort of thing is bound to happen from time to time, if you can be the kind of guy who rings her bell more times than not, you’re going to be head and shoulders above the rest of the pack.

 How do you make that happen?

-A last point on this matter: Don’t be afraid to straight up ask her what she likes and what she doesn’t.
-Especially when you’re having sexy time, this can be a lot of fun.
+The last point on this matter: Don’t be afraid to straight up ask her what she likes and what she doesn’t.
+Especially when you’re having a sexy time, this can be a lot of fun.